Analysis | Why Hong Kong’s Dull Dollar Has Investors Excited: QuickTake

 Pegged to the U.S. dollar since 1983, most of the time the Hong Kong dollar is the dullest currency around.
-But this past year has been different: It has been falling and falling until it finally breached the point at which the Hong Kong Monetary Authority is mandated to intervene.
-Any sustained buying by the central bank would be eagerly watched by home owners and investors, since it might spell the end for the era of easy money that has helped drive housing prices and the stock market to record levels.
+But this past year has been different: It has been falling and falling until in April it finally breached the point at which the central bank must intervene -- and it did, by purchasing the Hong Kong dollar.
+Sustained buying by the Hong Kong Monetary Authority would be eagerly watched by home owners and investors, since it might spell the end for the era of easy money that has helped drive housing prices and the stock market to record levels.

 1. Why has the Hong Kong dollar been so weak?